KL-Indigo/KL-Indigo.github.io/index.md

 # Programming Portfolio

 ## Adventure Game
 The [Adventure Game](https://github.com/KL-Indigo/Adventure-Game) is a project that will demonstrate object-oriented programming.
+It will eventually have multiple regions, characters, items, and more.

 ## Study Application
 The Study Application shows terms and definitions and then allows you to test your knowledge.
 It shows the definitions in a random order and you have to type the matching term.